 5. Be succinct

 This ties in nicely with some of the tips above and is also an excellent rule for online content in general.
 Be succinct, mobile users, in particular, are more distracted, so your content needs to trim the fluff and get to the point.

 Now, considering Google loves its long form, these two requirements are in somewhat of a tug-of-war, so you can get around this with a summary.
 A summary that comes first that is.
 Let a snapshot of your key points be the first thing a user sees, then offer the long-form content to keep Google happy and allow your visitor to really dive in should they so choose.

 You can also optimize your content for instant answers which are blocks of content that ideally make it to the top of the search results, aimed and providing information for a specific question.

 6. Mix it up with your formats

 A video is particularly great as it keeps people on your site.
-Don’t overdo it, however, this tip, and all of the ones above are about balance.
-Also, never remain static, try different things, see what works, adapt and evolve and you will have a website that brings in the business in no time!
+Don’t overdo it, however, this tip, and all of the ones above is about balance.
+Also, never remain static, try different things, see what works, adapt, and evolve and you will have a website that brings in the business in no time!